InfOmics/TEDAR/README.md

 We used the ADReCS and PROTECT datasets containing verified drug-adr relations for assessing the performances of TEDAR.
 The reference dataset used is obtained by merging these two datasets.
 Furthermore we selected only the drug-ard pairs for which a minimum number of reports equal to 5 is reported in RNF.
 The excluded pairs did not have enough support in the RNF dataset to be detected as signals.

-Input data and reference dataset provided in this repository contain drugs encoded as: <i>drug1, drug2, ... drug3042 </i>.
+Input data and reference dataset provided in this repository are an anonimyzed version of RNF, thus contain drugs encoded as: <i>drug1, drug2, ... drug3042 </i>.

 Reference dataset `reference_dataset.txt` is contained in the `DockerContainer/TEDAR` directory.